Pre-crusade Muslim religious tolerance to pilgrims in the Holy Land

 Financing the Crusades - mortgages, loans and gifts

-The life of Hughes Count of Champagne summarized
+The life of Hugues Count of Champagne summarized

 "The Order of the Temple included women"